Plugs, power and internet in Armenia

 Useful apps that require data or pre-download

 • GG Taxi: Requires internet connection.
 Download and set up before leaving your accommodation.
 Add a payment method in advance.
+See the GG Taxi guide for the full setup walkthrough.

 • Google Maps offline Armenia: Download the region while on Wi-Fi for offline navigation.